isomerpages/nlb-curiocity/_jurong/Building a New Town.md

 **hawker**

-…[T]hey call it the Lak Chap Tua (六十摊) which is a sixty-stall hawker centre…You will find that the sixty stalls have a wide variety of food, mainly for supper…That sixty-stall hawker centre became alive at night, every night….I know the fishball noodle is good, the tzi char is good, the hokkien mee is good.
+…\[T\]hey call it the Lak Chap Tua \[六十摊\] which is a sixty-stall hawker centre…You will find that the sixty stalls have a wide variety of food, mainly for supper…That sixty-stall hawker centre became alive at night, every night….I know the fishball noodle is good, the tzi char is good, the hokkien mee is good.
 They have quite a number of famous stalls…My favourite is always hokkien mee, fishball noodles.
 My team football captain actually the family runs a Teochew fishball stall.
 It is well known, it is called Ng Kee Fishball noodle stall.
-Till today they are still running the stall but it is at the hawker centre in Taman Jurong now [at] Block 399.
+Till today they are still running the stall but it is at the hawker centre in Taman Jurong now \[at\] Block 399.

+**Night market**

+The night market mainly you have the street performers, then you have people selling different things.
+Mainly *tieda* \[铁打\] medicated oil…not so much food.
+Because the hawker centres already have a wide range of food.
+So you don't have many food stalls outside.
+Occasionally you will find people selling chestnuts.
+Sometimes they sell peanuts.
+But the majority are mainly street performers \[doing\] tieda…they tell you if you get injured, this is where you can buy this sort of medicated oil to massage your muscles and so on.
+There were many of these and some of course they have religious items they sell…\[and these\] vendors were not licensed.

 ---